JafarAli-SHO/SubDomainNiNja/README.md

 # SubDomainNiNja
 SubDomainNiNja is a powerful and comprehensive subdomain enumeration tool designed for cybersecurity professionals and enthusiasts.
-This tool leverages multiple sources and recursive techniques to provide an in-depth discovery of subdomains associated with a given domain.
-By integrating APIs from VirusTotal SecurityTrails and DNSDumpster
+This tool leverages multiple sources and recursive techniques to provide an in-depth discovery of subdomains associated with a given domain By integrating APIs from VirusTotal SecurityTrails and DNSDumpster
-Install the require libraries using the command
 # pip install requests tldextract argparse logging
 # Usage
 Add virustotal and security trails api key to the script in the def main () function